 - The required CPP Project Design Presentation Meeting was conducted on August 27, 2018.
 CPP comments for inclusion in the required CPP report were collected until September 24, 2018.
-All materials presented by the development team at the CPP meeting can be viewed here.
+View all materials (PDF) presented by the development team at the CPP meeting.

 - A non-action, joint workshop/meeting of the Planning Commission and Design Review Board took place on October 17, 2018, at the Del Mar Town Hall for early PC/DRB comment/input regarding the conceptual regulatory criteria and project design.
 Public testimony was accepted and no formal action was taken.
-The Staff Report/ Memo can be viewed here.
+View the Staff Report/ Memo (PDF).

 - The developers written responses to the comments, along with an explanation of any changes made to the conceptual design based on the CPP comments received is anticipated in January 2019.

 - Revisions to the Del Mar Resort Specific Plan Document are currently under review by City Staff.
 Based on review to date, a determination of “completeness” is anticipated for early 2019.

 - A (non-action) review of the Specific Plan Document by the Planning Commission will be scheduled following the determination of completeness.